comunica/Article-ISWC2018-Resource/content/introduction.md

 These client adaptations clients are however not fully compatible with each other.
 They are implemented as different diverged _forks_ of the original client, and it is not trivial to harmonize them.
-This is because the TPF client was specifically made to query over TPF entrypoints, i.e., it was not designed with extensions or adaptations in mind.
+This is because the TPF client is too dedicated to TPF entrypoints, i.e., it was not designed with extensions or adaptations in mind.
+Therefore, the TPF client is not able to embrace the complete LDF vision of a client that embraces heterogeneity of interfaces.

-In this article, we introduce _Comunica_, which is a highly _modular_ SPARQL engine for _federated_ _SPARQL query_ evaluation over _heterogeneous sources_,
+In this article, we introduce _Comunica_ as a query client that truly embraces this LDF vision.
+It is a highly _modular_ SPARQL engine for _federated_ _SPARQL query_ evaluation over _heterogeneous interfaces_,
 including TPF entrypoints, SPARQL endpoints and data dumps.
 Comunica thereby positions itself as the successor of the TPF client, with the aim to serve as a flexible research platform for experimenting with new Linked Data querying and publication techniques.